visuellverstehen/statamic-classify/README.md

 - PHP >= 7.4

 ## Install addon

+There are two ways to install the Classify addon.

+### Control panel

-1. Install Classify from the `Tools > Addons` section of your control panel, or via composer:
+Install Classify from the `Tools > Addons` section of your control panel.

+### Composer

+Install Classify via composer:

 ```bash
 composer require visuellverstehen/statamic-classify